oat-sa/taohub-articles/articles/Frontend/Best Practices/modules.md

 - Avoid to register events from the module, prefer to implement an API to start and stop the event listening when needed.
 - For workers or bootstrap modules, having auto executed code is legit.
-- Registering adapters is also ok since the purpose is to load not to start a process.
+- A module can register providers/adapters from its root's scope, the purpose being to load and expose, not to start a process.
+- Keep belongings inside the instances, internal variables should remain inside the factories.

 ### Bad example: immediate registration of heavy process
 In the following snippet, one is registering a listener on the resize event to